Have you ever noticed your leopard gecko wagging their tail either at you, their prey, or perhaps another gecko?

-This behavior is a fascinating display, but few gecko owners understand why it occurs.
+This behavior is fascinating, but few gecko owners understand why it occurs.

 Leopard geckos wag their tails to communicate certain feelings and reactions to their environments.
 They can express a wide range of emotions, including excitement, arousal, defensiveness, stress, and even aggression, with different types of tail wags.

 Read on to learn more about tail wagging in leopard geckos, different types of tail wags, and what they mean.

 You might be surprised by your gecko’s communication attempts and what they’re saying.

 Healthy leopard geckos typically have large, wide, oddly bulbous-shaped tails, which primarily serve as a fat and energy reserve.

 Their tails are quite long, reaching nearly the length and width of the rest of their bodies.